An all-natural DIY pamper pack filled with gift ideas to gift to a friend, family member, or even just to spoil yourself with!

-- Rinse away with a warm washcloth (preferably one that isn’t white, as the charcoal may stain it).
+- Rinse the scrub away with a warm washcloth (preferably one that isn’t white, as the charcoal may stain it).
 Be careful not to over-exfoliate skin, as this can lead to dry skin and break-outs.
-Once or twice a week is plenty.
+Exfoliating once or twice a week is plenty.

-- After exfoliating, use a face oil as a moisturiser (like jojoba oil).
+- After exfoliating, use a face oil to moisturise (like jojoba oil).

-Note: When you introduce water into a product without a preservative you can risk introducing bacteria, so I recommend using a spoon to scoop this scrub from the jar (water on hands = water in the jar).
-Do not use metal utensils when working with charcoal, wood is much better.
+Note: When you introduce water into a product without a preservative, you can risk introducing bacteria.
+I recommend using a spoon to scoop out the scrub from the jar (water on hands = water in the jar).
+Avoid using metal utensils when working with charcoal.
+Wood is much better.

 Tea Tree Clay Mask